choripan-systems/Documentation/nobleComp/App-Install-On-Windows.md

 # 5. Using the noBLE Companion app

-Launching the nobleComp app with the option --auto-scan will cause the app to start scanning for noBLE devices within reach.
+Launching the nobleComp app with the option --auto-scan will cause the app to begin scanning for noBLE devices upon start up.
 By default the BLE scan lasts for 3 seconds, but it can be extended if needed.
 Each device discovered is shown in the list box, with the first (and usually only) noBLE device discovered pre-selected:

 ```
-python .\nobleComp.py --auto-scan
+python nobleComp.py --auto-scan
 ```

 <br>